| On

 illegal, but car batteries are not.
 I'm actually working on a car battery

 plan � like jumper cables attached to my butt cheeks is fine."
+According to Canadian law, he's

 right.
 But some elements of Glover's on-stage performance might not pass